 HCA Margaret Tapley, who was still working night shifts at the age of 84, died on 19 April.

 She had most recently been working at Witney Community Hospital in Oxfordshire.

 Her grandson, Tom Wood, paid tribute to her and said she had inspired him to become a nurse.
 ‘This phenomenal, committed, kind-hearted fighter was my grandmother and I am so hugely proud of her,’ he said.
 ‘She was my inspiration.
 She took huge pride in her work but was so humble.
 She embodied the nursing spirit.

 ‘For anyone who worked with her or knew her, that spirit that we all saw and felt lives on in us.’

-Patrick McManus, 60, had worked as a nurse in Staffordshire for more than 40 years, at Staffordshire Royal Infirmary and the County Hospital in Stafford.
+Patrick McManus, 60, had worked as a nurse for more than 40 years at Staffordshire Royal Infirmary and at the County Hospital in Stafford.

 University Hospitals of North Midlands NHS Trust chief executive Tracy Bullock said: ‘He was a lovable character and brought kindness and compassion to all his patients, which was acknowledged by the number of compliments and thank you messages he received.

 ‘He was an exceptional leader and took staff and students under his wing.
 His big Irish personality will be sorely missed by his friends and colleagues.’